 #3.
 Our schools will need support.
 School districts in our state are preparing to receive students from Puerto Rico in the next few weeks.
 One particular school will be assembling care packages filled with basic toiletry needs for these kids.
 (If anyone is interested in this giving opportunity, you can contact me as well.)

 We have had three major hurricanes here in the US this season, but this is not the time for giving fatigue.
 The Puerto Rican people need us and Puerto Rican relief should be on our hearts for months and years to come.
 And as my friend Nelba says, “With crisis comes opportunity.
-Let’s use this opportunity to show the love of Christ.”
+What an opportunity to show Christ’s love.”

 Here are some other ways to give.
 Though they have been recommended to me, please verify before you give.